 So perhaps right now is a good time to replace the white noise of our incessant productivity and the internalised stressy buzz of not being productive enough with a quieter but equally absorbing process of reflection.

 I’ve never felt comfortable with the words ‘Fashion’ – used lightly to talk broadly not just about clothing and a massive global industry but also in fairly shallow terms about big issues like identity.
-It strikes me as having something in common with the word ‘romance’ and in much the same way if a relationship were primarily romantic or based on notions of romance we might agree that it potentially skits around on thin ice with very little to console should it plunge through into the chilly waters of the daily grind and practical concerns! (i.e. our current situation).
+It strikes me as having something in common with the word ‘romance’ and in much the same way if a relationship were primarily romantic or based on notions of romance we might agree that it potentially skits around on thin ice with very little to console should it plunge through into the chilly waters of the daily grind and practical concerns that lurk below!

-‘Fashion’ as a concept and hugely profitable industry is as guilty of instilling callousness in our regard of natural resources just as ‘romance’ (also a multi gazillion dollar industry) tends to disregard the nitty gritty of love and the trails of human relationships.
-As a guiding principal for the designing and making of our garments ‘fashion’ has resulted in the large scale production of a bunch of glitzy rags that we are emotionally disconnected from – that is to say that they have no emotional worth for us.
-I don’t think this is a side issue but THE issue in terms of where we are now.
-Where we are is a quiet place where we can start to think through a new way of being and doing – our eating, clothing, general habits of consumption and how we identify ourselves as players with agency within this.
+‘Fashion’ as a concept and hugely profitable industry is as guilty of instilling callousness in our regard of natural resources just as ‘romance’ (incidentally, also a multi gazillion dollar industry) tends to disregard the nitty gritty of love and the trails of human relationships.
+As a guiding principal for the designing and making of our garments ‘fashion’ has resulted in the large scale production of a bunch of glitzy rags that we are emotionally disconnected from – that is to say that they all too often hold no emotional worth for us.
+I don’t think this is a side issue but THE issue in terms of where we are right now – a quiet place where we can start to think through a new way of being and doing – our eating, clothing, general habits of consumption and how we identify ourselves as players who have agency within all this.

 The drop in economic activity has also provided a type of enormous laboratory experiment for scientists involved in studying the related issues of cloud formation, dirty air and climate change.
 Kolm Keena – Irish Times 17/04/20

-In the meantime as the spine encrusted crown of COVID-19 continues on its apparently chaotic roll, in time we will understand and then accept that it wasn’t random at all.
+In the meantime as the spine encrusted crown of COVID-19 continues on its apparently chaotic roll we will, in due course, understand and then accept that all this wasn’t random at all.
 That a cause – humanity’s callous disregard for our planet’s natural resources and one other – and an effect were clearly present.
 As the sounds of this year’s spring recedes and we move into summer, the memory will not fade quickly or entirely but leave a faintly discernible asthmatic creak – like that of an ill-used lung – as a permanent reminder of the moment the potential for change arrived.

 Yours, Ms Print